 The Metraphot 3 used selenium cell technology, and could also be purchased calibrated for Leica shutter speeds.
 The Metraphot was tiny compared to other meters, such as the Westons or Brockways.
 The Metraphot was designed to mount on the camera's accessory shoe, but also came with a cover that slipped over the selenium cell so that the meter could be used for incident light readings.
 The Metraphot dates from the early 1950's.
 I used this one on my Agfa Silette.

 The Brockway meter has an interesting history.
-It was strictly an incident meter using selenium cell technology.
+It is strictly an incident meter using selenium cell technology.
 Brockway Camera was an inmport company that had imported Bolex movie cameras, and acquired the rights to the Norwood Director, a light meter developed by Donald Norwood and Karl Freund, a cinematographer.
 According to James Ollinger, Ollinger's Light Meter Collection, Freund filmed such classics as Metropolis and Dracula, and developed the three camera technique used for the I Love Lucy television show.
-The Norwood Director was unique.
-It had a hemispherical dome over the selenium cell, and the upper part of the meter over the dome could be rotated.
-Brockway acquired the rights to the meter in the late 1940's and marketed it as the Brockway.
-The meter was eventually sold or licensed to Sekonic, where it became the Sekonic Studio Model S, until discontinued in the 1970's.
-This one is still working and gives accurate readings.

 Metrawatt appears to have made a variety of light meters during the post-war years in Germany, under various brand names, including some leading camera brand names.
 The Metrawatt 3, shown above, appeared as a house brand accessory clip-on meter for several cameras.

-The Horvex 3, shown at right, in its original box, was the third in a line of hand-held meters made by Metrawatt.
+The Horvex 3, shown below, right, in its original box, was the third in a line of hand-held meters made by Metrawatt.
 The Horvex 3 was a 1960's era meter.
 This one belonged to my parents.

 At left is a 1938 Weston Model 850 Junior hand-held meter that I found in an antique shop.
 I like the Art Deco styling.
 Light or sun rays, a common Art Deco design element, emanate from the silver screw bottom center.